adiguno/4782_Final_Project/README.md

 Use Physionet EHG preterm/term database to make a classifier.
-The classifier is able to classify whether the patient will have a preterm or a term labor, using EHG signal features and past medical history.
+The classifier is able to classify whether the patient will have a preterm or a term labor, using EHG signal and past medical history features, with an average sensitivity of 92.6%.

 [More in-depth project description, including our research and design approach.](ProjectSummary.pdf)